Rail transport in New Zealand: Private ownership (1993–2004)

 New Zealand Rail Limited was privatised in 1993.
-The company was sold for $328.3 million to a consortium named Pylorus Investments Limited.
-In 1995 the new owners adopted the name Tranz Rail and listed the company on the New Zealand stock market and NASDAQ.
+The company was sold for $328.3 million to a consortium led by New Zealand merchant bank Fay Richwhite and US regional railroad Wisconsin Central Ltd. In 1995 the new owners adopted the name Tranz Rail and listed the company on the New Zealand stock market and NASDAQ.
 Rail freight volumes increased between 1993 and 2000 from 8.5m net tonnes to 14.99m net tonnes carried annually, and then gradually fell until 2003 to 13.7m tonnes.
 Freight volumes then increased again to 16.1m tonnes carried annually in 2012.

 Tranz Rail was accused of deliberately running down some lines through lack of maintenance.
-The Midland Line for example, which mostly carries coal from the West Coast to Lyttelton, was assessed to be in a safe but poor state by the LTSA government safety body in 2003, and has needed major repairs.
+The Midland line for example, which mostly carries coal from the West Coast to Lyttelton, was assessed to be in a safe but poor state by the LTSA government safety body in 2003, and has needed major repairs.

 Tranz Rail was accused of forcing freight onto the roads, and in 2002 introduced a containerisation scheme that assumed that most freight would be carried in containers on unit trains made up of fixed consists of flat deck wagons.
 Container loading depots were constructed at the major freight terminals.
 One of the reasons often cited for these policies was that the cost of using road transport to Tranz Rail was less than that of using rail because the road infrastructure is provided as a public good, whereas the rail network was a private good.